Tia Mowry Says Dating Is ‘Complicated’ Following Divorce

 Tia Mowry is back on the dating scene.
-After her divorce from Cory Hardrict, the 45-year-old actress is single and ready to mingle but is clear that she isn’t “going to jump into anything that no longer serves her.”
+After her divorce from Cory Hardrict, the 45-year-old actress is single and ready to mingle but is clear that she isn’t “going to go back to something that no longer served” her.

 She continued, “Just because the dating life is complicated.
 Doesn’t mean I’m going to go back to something that no longer served me.
 That’s like implementing if I don’t book an audition or a part as an actor RIGHT AWAY I’m going to give up on my dreams.”